Assisting local communities

 The Foundation assists communities in Linbro Park, Alexandra, Marlboro and Klipfonteinview.
 Several senior members of the Adamjee family were born in Alexandra and have a strong connection to the area.
 Foundation members are active citizens and have built beneficial relationships with the respective ward councillors so that they’re aware of each community’s exact needs and challenges.

 The Adamjee Foundation aims to address various social issues through proactive and reactive measures.
-We elevate the community through educational efforts, building projects and feeding schemes.

 Get in Touch

 Complete the form below and we’ll respond as soon as possible.